RedsXDD/neopywal.nvim/README.md

 colorscheme neopywal
 ```

-> NOTE: This will automatically set `vim.opt.termguicolors` to true
+> NOTE: The colorscheme will automatically set the `vim.opt.termguicolors` option to true

 ## Activating lualine theme